mono/md-website/developers/articles/development-getting-started.md

 ``` bash
 svn diff ChangeLog changedfile1.cs changedfile2.cs > some_diff_file.diff
 ```

-and attach your patch to an issue in <http://bugzilla.xamarin.com> or send it to the [MonoDevelop mailing list](http://lists.ximian.com/mailman/listinfo/monodevelop-list).
+(for windows, you can use WinMerge (http://winmerge.org/) to produce a diff).. and attach your patch to an issue in <http://bugzilla.xamarin.com> or send it to the [MonoDevelop mailing list](http://lists.ximian.com/mailman/listinfo/monodevelop-list).

 ### Troubleshooting the Build